c42-dana-mckiernan/junkhooks/README.md

 Okay, let's try it this way.
 We know it'll fail, but differently

 ## This seems like an awfully big change.
 Do we trust it?

+Not entirely, but it's mostly doing what we expected, even if it doesn't work.  yet.